nikkomiu/blog/content/guides/secure-debian/1-secure-boot.md

 ## (Recommended) Add "Old" Linux Image to EFI

-Debian will maintin the last kernel version that was installed on the system.
+Debian will maintain the last kernel version that was installed on the system.
 This is useful when there are issues loading the current kernel version (usually after an update to the system).
 It's also pretty straightforward to add this backup kernel, so we may as well.